Things to do in Freycinet National Park, Tasmania

 On a previous trip, I flew in a sea plane from Hobart to Hazards Beach.
 It was simply spectacular.

-Coffee in Coles Bay - Tasmania, Australia
+Coffee in Coles Bay with views of hazard peaks

 Tombolo Restaurant views

-Set in a spectacular location with uninterrupted views of the red and pink granite peaks known as The Hazards, it’s a small town with a few shops and cafes – don’t miss Tombolo Restaurant and coffee bar for great coffee + wood fired pizzas with stunning views.
+Set in a spectacular location with uninterrupted views of the red and pink granite peaks known as The Hazards, it’s a small town with a few shops and cafes.

-Coles Bay - Tasmania, Australia
+persona kayaking Coles Bay - Tasmania, Australia

 Kayaking Coles Bay

-The Friendly Beaches, Freycinet
+5. Check Out The Friendly Beaches, Freycinet

 The Friendly Beaches form part of Freycinet National Park.

 Spectacular views and miles of unspoiled white sand beaches are the main features of The Friendly Beaches, which were added to the national park in 1992.
-The beaches can be reached via a signposted turnoff on the Coles Bay Road.

 Freycinet National Park Accommodation